damontecres/StashAppAndroidTV/README.md

 #### Develop build

+This build has the latest features, but may be unstable or have bugs!

 You can install the latest development debug build from the [develop pre-release](https://github.com/damontecres/StashAppAndroidTV/releases/tag/develop) using the same methods as above.
 The short code is `505547` or URL: https://aftv.news/505547

-This build has the latest features, but may be unstable or have bugs.
+Starting with `v0.2.2`, you update in-app to the newest development build by changing the URL in `Settings->Advanced->Update URL` to https://api.github.com/repos/damontecres/StashAppAndroidTV/releases/tags/develop (replace `latest` with `tags/develop`).

 ### Configuration